What Does it Take to Replace a 250-Watt Metal Halide?

 3. Photopic vs Scotopic Lumens

 In many cases, lights emit rays that span across the spectrum, and some of those rays, like UV and IR, are Photopic lumens.
-What this means for lighting is that most bulbs use energy to produce light that we can’t even see, and therefore doesn’t do any good.
+What this means for lighting is that most traditional bulbs use energy to produce light that we can’t even see, and has no value to what we need for lighting purposes ( think UV and IR Lighting ).

 Without a doubt, the best first step is to ask us to perform a free lighting plan for you.
 Converting your facility (indoors or outdoors) to LED starts by deciding how many foot candles you need.
 Supply us with your project information, and we’ll take it from there.

-We can specify new fixtures or recommend a led retrofit kit inside your existing enclosed fixtures or open fixtures.
+We can specify new fixtures or recommend an LED retrofit kit inside your existing enclosed fixtures or open fixtures.

-And we do lighting plans for free for our commercial and industrial customers.
+And we do free lighting plans for commercial and industrial customers.
 Why?
 We know that a lighting plan will be the roadmap to a successful conversion to LED.
 And we want your project to be a success too!